Eliot-Roxbergh/examples/README.md

 For c-programming/examples we have a small Github CI pipeline.
 For every commit, as well as once per week, a few analysis tools are ran:

-**cmake** (see _cmake/code-analysis_ output in https://github.com/Eliot-Roxbergh/examples/actions/workflows/cmake.yml.
+**cmake** (see _code-analysis_ output in https://github.com/Eliot-Roxbergh/examples/actions/workflows/cmake.yml.
 This includes different open-source tools)

 **semgrep** (see https://github.com/Eliot-Roxbergh/examples/security/code-scanning)